bbkbarbar/Serial_PWM_Driver_with_OLED/README.md

 ### <a name="changelog"> Changelog </a>
-    v1.4
+    v1.5
+      Store output values for recover after restart device.
+      After restoring values, it will save 0 value for all channels.
+      Thereby all output channel can be set for 0 with restart twice. v1.4
       Output channels can be linked together, to be able to update RGB channels together in same time